YongWookHa/yolo-labeling-tool/README.md

 >
 > #### - create_file_list.py
 >
-> After marking bounding boxes and labelling, you need to make `.names`, list of `train data` and `test data` files.
+> After marking bounding boxes and labelling, you need to make `.data`, `.names`, list of `train data` and `test data` files.
 This python codes will help you to write those files with simple action.

 ## 2. Get Ready